 Using Form W-4 to figure withholding.
 To know how much federal income tax to withhold from employees' wages, you should have a Form W-4 on file for each employee.
-Encourage your employees to file an updated Form W-4 for 2015, especially if they owed taxes or received a large refund when filing their 2014 tax return.
+Encourage your employees to file an updated Form W-4 for 2016, especially if they owed taxes or received a large refund when filing their 2015 tax return.
 Advise your employees to use the IRS Withholding Calculator on the IRS website at www.irs.gov/individuals for help in determining how many withholding allowances to claim on their Forms W-4.

 Ask all new employees to give you a signed Form W-4 when they start work.
 Make the form effective with the first wage payment.
-If a new employee does not give you a completed Form W-4, withhold income tax as if he or she is single, with no withholding allowances.
+If a new employee doesn't give you a completed Form W-4, withhold income tax as if he or she is single, with no withholding allowances.

 Form in Spanish.
-You can provide Formulario W-4(SP), Certificado de Exención de Retenciones del Empleado, in place of Form W-4, to your Spanish-speaking employees.
-For more information, see Publicación 17(SP), El Impuesto Federal sobre los Ingresos (Para Personas Físicas).
+You can provide Formulario W-4(SP) in place of Form W-4, to your Spanish-speaking employees.
+For more information, see Pub.
+17(SP).
 The rules discussed in this section that apply to Form W-4 also apply to Formulario W-4(SP).